 Revolut is especially useful for this, as you get the best, real-time exchange rates and you can send money over from your bank card with a cell phone app completely free of charge.

 Does Ireland have the Pound or the Euro?

-So, on the island of Ireland we have two distinct countries.
+So, on the island of Ireland, we have two distinct countries.
 Northern Ireland and the Republic of Ireland.
-The republic uses the euro while Northern Ireland uses the pound sterling.
+The republic uses the euro while Northern Ireland uses pound sterling.

 Drink – There is no need to tip when drinking.
 In the U.S., it is normal to tip $1 per drink.
 We don’t tip for a drink in Ireland and it is not customary.
 I’m not sure where the custom of tipping for food began and not for drinking, but that’s just the way it is.